Peripheral Arterial Disease

 What treatments does Sydney Vascular Surgery offer for PAD?

 Treatment options are tailored for each patient depending on where the plaque that is causing the problem is located, what shape it is and how severe the blockage is.
 Your surgeon will also take into account your medical history and comorbidities when recommending treatment.
 Your surgeon will discuss with you why they have decided on your treatment and if you ever have questions about it you should always ask.
 The treatment options we offer are:

 If you do not want surgical intervention or if your PAD is not severe enough to warrant the risk of intervention, you would likely be commenced on blood thinning medication and be advised about adjusting lifestyle factors like optimising weight, keeping blood pressure and cholesterol under control, exercising regularly and not smoking!
 You would then be asked to attend regular, ongoing surveillance consultations and ultrasounds to monitor disease progression.
 Of course, if you noticed your symptoms getting worse you would contact your doctor.

 Endovascular treatments are minimally invasive procedures that usually require a day of surgery admission and an overnight stay.
 These procedures are usually done under a local anaesthetic with sedation and take about 90 – 120 minutes.

-Angioplasty - A balloon is used to push open the walls of the vessel and is removed once the Dr is satisfied that the vessel has been opened sufficiently to improve blood flow.
-Sometimes the balloon is coated with a drug that will be administered to the area of plaque build up to try and prevent it from recurring in the same area.
+A balloon is used to push open the walls of the vessel and is removed once the vascular surgeon is satisfied that the vessel has been opened sufficiently to improve blood flow.
+Sometimes the balloon is coated with a drug that will be administered to the area of plaque buildup, to try and prevent it from recurring in the same area.

 Open Surgical Techniques